samuelgarcia/physio/doc/handling_parameters.rst

 Small oscillations in a noisy signal can cause very small cycles to be detected when the signal crosses the baseline.
 Subkeys specify criteria for identifying these outliers:

   - `variable_names`: Names of respiratory features used to detect outliers.
 Default = ['inspi_volume', 'expi_volume'].
 Volumes are chosen because they capture cycles that are too small both in time and amplitude.
   - `low_limit_log_ratio`: Features are often non-normally distributed and are log-transformed before threshold estimation.
 The threshold for outliers is computed as median - MAD * `low_limit_log_ratio`.
 Higher `low_limit_log_ratio` → smaller detected cycles → fewer outliers detected.
-See Fig X.
+On the figure you can see that by increasing the `low_limit_log_ratio`, the log inspi_volume threshold has been shifted to the left meaning removing less cycles (7 vs 9 on this example).

 .. image:: img/fig_params_log_ratio_clean.png